 In 2004 Dorit was appointed as a Senior Research Fellow on the Stroke Association Rehabilitation Research programme which explored recovery and rehabilitation following a stroke.
 Dorit specialised in fall prediction and characterisation of fall events in people with stroke.
 In recent years, she was the Principal Investigator on a feasibility randomised controlled trial with an embedded qualitative study exploring dance for Parkinson’s, and a mixed methods study exploring foot problems and footwear in people with stroke and Parkinson’s.
 Her current research is focused on exploring novel interventions to promote independence and stability, with the overarching goal of improving the quality of life of people with Parkinson’s and stroke.

-Brian Leask is PA to Mark Mullee and is the administrator for RDS South Central (Southampton).
-Brian is the first point of contact for arranging meetings/events with Mark, and is responsible for the upkeep of his diary and for servicing the meetings.
+Brian Leask is PA to Issy Reading and is the administrator for RDS South Central (Southampton).
+Brian is the first point of contact for arranging meetings/events with Issy, and is responsible for the upkeep of her diary and for servicing the meetings.
 On top of this, Brian deals with much of the day to day administration in the Southampton office.

 Prior to working with the RDS, Brian spent three years as an administrator for the Faculty of Medicine’s Graduate School with the University of Southampton.
 Before this he was Diary Secretary and Administrator for a Southampton-based charity, after completing his Philosophy BSc at the University of Southampton.